-Orientation Period
+Probationary Period

-The orientation period is an integral part of the selection process and will be used for the purpose of closely observing the employee's work and for training the employee in work expectations.
+The probationary period is an integral part of the selection process and will be used for the purpose of closely observing the employee's work and for training the employee in work expectations.
 Training periods apply to new hires, transfers, promotions, and rehires.
-Orientation periods are six months in duration, but may be extended by, for example, an unpaid leave of absence, or when the city administrator determines a longer orientation period is necessary.
+Probationary periods are six months in duration, but may be extended by, for example, an unpaid leave of absence.